NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Getting_Started.md

 ### Cart Facilities for Data Selection

 While navigating and searching through the GDC Data Portal, researchers can add files to their cart.
-The cart provides detailed statistics about the files it contains to inform the user about the overall number and size of files the user may want to download.
+The cart provides some statistics about the files it contains to inform the user about the overall number and size of files the user will download through the cart.

 ### Data Download